 You have a preexisting condition or a previous injury

 If you injure a body part at work that has been previously injured, the insurance company is likely to argue that they shouldn’t have to pay for your current claim.
-A workers’ compensation attorney will assist you in obtaining the medical evidence needed and present your case before a judge to help you receive the maximum possible award.
+A workers’ comp attorney will assist you in obtaining the medical evidence needed and present your case before a judge to help you receive the maximum possible award.

 You have a repetitive injury

-A repetitive injury is one that isn’t the result of a single accident or incident at work, but is the result of performing the same type of work activity over and over.
+A repetitive injury is one that isn’t the result of a single accident or incident at work but is the result of performing the same type of work activity over and over.
 There are many examples of this type of injury and they can be slow to develop.
 Often, you’ve been engaging in the same type of work for many years, and for different employers.
-A skilled workers’ compensation attorney will be instrumental in proving that your injury was primarily caused by your work duties.
+A skilled workers’ comp attorney will be instrumental in proving that your injury was primarily caused by your work duties.

 You’re having difficulty getting the medical care you need